Convert Electron-volt to Watt-second (eV to Watt-second)

-Electron-volt (eV) and Watt-second (Ws) are both units of energy.
+Electron-volt (eV) and Watt-second (Watt-second) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert electron-volt to watt-second.
-This free online calculator tool makes it simple and easy to perform the conversion from eV to Ws.
+This free online calculator tool makes it simple and easy to perform the conversion from eV unit to the Watt-second unit.

 eV